Coffee Tracker

 Since this is your first full-stack Angular project, make sure you look up everything you don’t know.
 Try not to let any keyword, method or concept left-behind.
 This is the moment to build your foundation.
 And don’t forget to reach out on our Discord community if you have questions!

-• There are two ways to approach the construction of this app: Finishing the API first and then building the UI, or building each method end-to-end (ex: GetAllRecords method in the back-end plus list of records in the front-end).
+There are two ways to approach the construction of this app: Finishing the API first and then building the UI, or building each method end-to-end (ex: GetRecords method in the back-end plus list of records in the front-end).
 Choose one and stick to it.

-• Don't use Angular Material (a library for styling) in this project.
+We suggest you don't use UI libraries (such as Angular Material) in this project.
 Angular alone can be challenging enough and adding a rich library early on might overwhelm you.
 Also, you'll appreciate Angular Material more if you built applications without it first.